grafana/grafana/docs/sources/panels/visualizations/histogram.md

 ### Bucket size

 The size of the buckets.
-Leave empty for automatic bucket sizing.
+Leave empty for automatic bucket sizing (~10% of the full range).

 ### Bucket offset

 If the first bucket should not start at zero.
+A non-zero offset has the effect of shifting the aggregation window.
+For example, 5-sized buckets that are be 0-5, 5-10, 10-15 with a 0 offset would become 2-7, 7-12, 12-15 with and offset of 2; offsets of 0, 5 or 10 in this case would effectively do nothing.
+Typically this option would be used with an explicitly-defined bucket size rather than automatic.
+For this setting to have an effect, the offset amount should be greater than 0 and less than the bucket size; values outside this range will have the same effect as values within this range.

 ### Combine series

 This will merge all series and fields into a combined histogram.

 ### Line width